Onyanko Club: Post-disbandment

-The group's 10th single "Shoumi Kigen", its first one in 15 years, was released by Pony Canyon on November 20, 2002.
+The group's 10th single "Shoumi Kigen", its first one in 15 years, was released by Pony Canyon on 20 November 2002.
 14 members who participated in recording of the single were Nitta, Kihara, Kokusho, Nagoya, Utsumi, Tomikawa, Tatsumi, Jounouchi, Iwai, Shiraishi, Yokota, Minayo Watanabe, Yamamoto and Fukawa.
-The new release project came along in response to good sales of five-disc DVD box set Onyanko Club Saishuu-ban: The Final Episode released by Pony Canyon on April 17, 2002.
+The new release project came along in response to good sales of five-disc DVD box set Onyanko Club Saishuu-ban: The Final Episode released by Pony Canyon on 17 April 2002.
 More members, namely Yumioka, Okamoto, Kaise, Yuriko Yamamori (number 47), Agatsuma, Sugiura and Miyano, joined the reunion for performances of the single on TV shows around the time of the single's release.
 Subsequently, there have been several brief reunions, including one on an episode of Hey!
 Hey!
 Hey!
 Music Champ in 2012.

-Onyanko Club's 126-CD box set Kessei Sanjyusshuunen Kinen CD-BOX Single Record Fukkoku Nyan Nyan (結成30周年記念CD-BOX シングルレコード復刻ニャンニャン) was released by Pony Canyon on March 18, 2015 to commemorate the 30th anniversary of the group's formation.
-It includes all of the group's, three subgroups' and 16 members' singles released by Canyon Records, CBS/Sony Records, Epic/Sony Records, For Life Records and Warner-Pioneer between July 5, 1985 and September 6, 1989.
+Onyanko Club's 126-CD box set Kessei Sanjyusshuunen Kinen CD-BOX Single Record Fukkoku Nyan Nyan (結成30周年記念CD-BOX シングルレコード復刻ニャンニャン) was released by Pony Canyon on 18 March 2015 to commemorate the 30th anniversary of the group's formation.
+It includes all of the group's, three subgroups' and 16 members' singles released by Canyon Records, CBS/Sony Records, Epic/Sony Records, For Life Records and Warner-Pioneer between 5 July 1985 and 6 September 1989.
 Each of the 7-inch singles was replicated as a 12-cm compact disc with a scaled-down original front cover insert or sleeve, inner paper sleeve and inner plastic sleeve.
 Each CD contains an A-side and B-side of a single as well as their instrumental (karaoke) tracks, except for the "Merry X'mas for You" bonus CD, which contains only the song and its instrumental track.
 There are 251 songs and their 251 instrumental versions on 126 CDs.
 Additionally some CDs include extra audio tracks spoken by members.
-The box set was limited to pre-order by January 16, 2015 although a small number of copies went on general sale after the release date.
+The box set was limited to pre-order by 16 January 2015 although a small number of copies went on general sale after the release date.

 Members

 Listed in order of joining Onyanko Club.
 Members 1 to 11 were the original members of the group when it started on 1 April 1985, and were assigned member numbers randomly.
 Subsequent members of the group were assigned numbers based on the order of their joining.
 Members 12 to 16 joined during April 1985.

-Mika Okuda (The original member, dismissed from the group on 25 April 1985, through underage smoking referred to as the Shūkan Bunshun smoking scandal.
-In 1988, she appeared nude in Playboy magazine.)

-Michiko Enokida (The original member, dismissed from the group on 25 April 1985, through the Shūkan Bunshun Smoking Scandal.
-In 1997, she auditioned for the TV variety show Asayan, but was not selected.)

-Kayoko Yoshino (The original member, dismissed from the group on 25 April 1985, through the Shūkan Bunshun Smoking Scandal.
-In 1986, she appeared as a model in some magazine.)